Cathleen Schine

 Schine also wrote a Sunday Serial for The New York Times Sunday Magazine, The Dead and the Naked, which ran beginning September 9, 2007, and was published in Italy as "Miss S." One character, Miss Skattergoods, also appears in The Love Letter.

 Schine's work appears frequently in The New York Review of Books, The New Yorker and other publications.
 Her essay "Dog Trouble", which was originally published in The New Yorker, was included in The Best American Essays of 2005.
-A humor piece, "Save Our Bus Herds", was included in the anthology "Fierce Pajamas: An Anthology of Humor Writing From The New Yorker."
+A humor piece, "Save Our Bus Herds", was included in the anthology Fierce Pajamas: An Anthology of Humor Writing From The New Yorker.
 Her novel They May Not Mean To, But They Do, published in 2016, won the 2016 Ferro-Grumley Award for LGBTQ Fiction.

-Her most recent novel is The Grammarians (2019).
+Her most recent novel is Künstlers in Paradise (2023).

 Reviewer Leah Rozen in People magazine dubbed her "a modern-day Jewish Jane Austen."

 Her ex-husband is the New Yorker film critic David Denby.
 Schine now lives in Venice, California with her wife, Janet Meyers.